CrimeIsDown/trunk-transcribe/README.md

 The worker can be run on Windows if needed.

+1. Make sure you have the ffmpeg and sox prerequisites installed, per the getting started section.
 1. Follow steps 1-3 in the earlier getting started section to setup the repo and configuration.
 1. Make a Python virtualenv in the repo: